Multiverse Foundation: Mission statement

 The Mission of The Multiverse Software Foundation is to shepherd the open source Multiverse Virtual World and MMOG Platform.

 This includes the technology behind the system, as well as the community of users and developers.

 We aim to advance the knowledge, usage, and availability of free open source software and tools.

 We do not limit how the Multiverse platform can be used.
 We encourage casual usage as well as usage by for-profit businesses.
 The Multiverse Software Foundation functions as a non profit entity.

 We believe this is the best way to advance the future of virtual worlds and MMOG platforms.

 Software Releases

 Since acquiring the software and media assets of the Multiverse Network, the Multiverse Software Foundation has released new versions of the client, tools, and server packages.

 Technology

-Multiverse client technology is based on the Axiom 3D Rendering Engine which is a C# based fork of the Ogre3D rendering engine.
+Multiverse client technology is based on the Axiom 3D Rendering Engine which is a C# based fork of the OGRE rendering engine.
 The client can be scripted and customized in Python.
 The server technology is based on Java and may be customized and modified in either Java or Python.
-The database uses MySql and JDBC.
-Assets in Collada and Ogre 3D format may be imported.
+The database uses MySQL and JDBC.
+Assets in COLLADA and OGRE format may be imported.